PetaLinux

 1. Prepare the SD card according to the instructions above and plug the SD card into your target board.

-2. Ensure that the target board is configured to boot from JTAG:
+2. Ensure that the target board is configured to boot from JTAG.
+Only the Zynq-7000 and Zynq UltraScale+ targets in this repository have a PetaLinux build; MicroBlaze targets are baremetal-only.

 • PicoZed: DIP switch SW1 (on the SoM) is set to 00 (1=OFF,2=OFF)